View in Japanese

-The patent pool licensing program for standard technology patent has currently drawn considerable attention as the effective tool to use patent portfolio.
-With respect to the coding/decoding technologies of digital video and audio, communication technology and data recording technology, the technologies are standardized to achieve interoperability of products of different manufacturers.
+The patent pool licensing program for standard technology patents has recently drawn considerable attention as an effective tool for using a patent portfolio.
+With respect to the coding/decoding technologies of digital video and audio, communication technology and data recording technology, the technologies are standardized to achieve interoperability of products from different manufacturers.
 In the standardized technology, numerous patents of different companies are used.
-Patent pool licensing program compiles the licenses in such patents in one contract at reasonable royalty rates.
-Such patent pool license is beneficial for manufacturers of products who receive such license since such manufacturers will not be required to negotiate with numerous patent holders and the patents are licensed at the royalty rates which are much cheaper than entering into license agreement with each patent holder for each patent.
-Patent pool license is also beneficial to the patent holders since a large amount of royalties may be collected from a wide range of licensees at reasonable rates and allocated to patent holders.
+A patent pool licensing program compiles the licenses in such patents in one contract at reasonable royalty rates.
+Such a patent pool license is beneficial to manufacturers of products who receive the license since such manufacturers will not be required to negotiate with numerous patent holders and the patents are licensed at royalty rates which are much cheaper than entering into a license agreement with each patent holder for each patent.
+A patent pool license is also beneficial to the patent holders since a large amount of royalties may be collected from a wide range of licensees at reasonable rates and allocated to patent holders.

-The patent pool licensing program for standardized technology patent began in 1997 for MPEG-2, which is video signal compression technology standard.
-MPEG-2 patent pool licensing program turned out to be a huge success and triggered establishment of many other patent pool licensing programs for different standard technology.
-At the time when patent pool licensing program for MPEG-2 was established, Hideo Ozaki of City-Yuwa Partners was appointed as a neutral evaluator of essential Japanese patents.
+The patent pool licensing program for standardized technology patents began in 1997 for MPEG-2, which is a video signal compression technology standard.
+The MPEG-2 patent pool licensing program turned out to be a huge success and triggered establishment of many other patent pool licensing programs for different standard technologies.
+At the time when the patent pool licensing program for MPEG-2 was established, Hideo Ozaki of City-Yuwa Partners was appointed as a neutral evaluator of essential Japanese patents.
 Since then, he has been the evaluator for essential patents in many other patent pool licensing programs.
-Essential patent is a patent which will be necessary for the use of such standardized technology.
+An essential patent is a patent which will be necessary for the use of such standardized technology.
 Evaluation of essential patents means selection of patents which should be under the patent pool license from the patents which are requested for inclusion in the patent pool license.
-At the present time, City-Yuwa Partners has been requested by MPEG LA, which is a U.S. license administration company, for the evaluation of essential patents for MPEG-2, MPEG-4, H.264/AVC, VC-1 and other technology standards City-Yuwa Partners also evaluates essential patents for DVD and Blu-ray Disc.
+At the present time, City-Yuwa Partners has been requested by MPEG LA, which is a U.S. license administration company, to evaluate the essential patents for MPEG-2, MPEG-4, H.264/AVC, VC-1 and other technology standards.
+City-Yuwa Partners also evaluates essential patents for DVD and Blu-ray Disc.